dfberry/auth0-ember2-custom-UI/README.md

 * create place for auth0 config settings: why do some samples have 2 settings and some have more than 2 and how do I know which I need for my exact auth0 app? settings are in /app/config/auth0.json and brought into environment.js with require - is there a security reason to not use this method?

+* authenticating session - from ember-simple-auth web site For authenticating the session, the session service provides the authenticate method that takes the name of the authenticator to use as well as other arguments depending on specific authenticator used.
+To define an authenticator, add a new file in app/authenticators and extend one of the authenticators the library comes with

 * add session to ember
 * add route, etc for authenticated request
 * add route, etc for unauthenticated request